dcourtois/QtUtils/Readme.md

 Each of the utility is commented, but following is a small overview of each one.
 For more information, check the comments directly in the sources.

-All utility support an optional namespace to avoid name clashes.
-To use this, just define `QT_UTILS_NAMESPACE` to the namespace you want to use when compiling.

-These utilities are meant to be dropped in your projects.
-Just add the .cpp and .h files that you need to your project files.
-Note that some utilities depends on one another, in which case the dependency is listed in this readme.

 Qt5.natvis
 ----------